Alexiou981/the-food-frontier/README.md

 - urls.py passed through the CI Python Linter without any errors ✅
 - views.py passed through the CI Python Linter without any errors ✅

+### Responsiveness
+- Home page tested responsive from 320px to 2560 px and all elements respons appropriately ✅
+- Post Detail page tested responsive from 320px to 2560 px and all elements respons appropriately ✅
+- Recipes page tested responsive from 320px to 2560 px and all elements respons appropriately ✅
+- Recipe Detail page tested responsive from 320px to 2560 px and all elements respons appropriately ✅
+- Recipe Form tested responsive from 320px to 2560 px and all elements respons appropriately ✅
+- My Recipes page tested responsive from 320px to 2560 px and all elements respons appropriately ✅
+- Filtered Recipes page tested responsive from 320px to 2560 px and all elements respons appropriately ✅

 ## Technologies Used

 ### Languages: